opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

  (c) it must be unjust or unconscionable to allow the parties (or one of them) to go back on that assumption.

-If an estoppel by convention is established, the courts will grant such remedy as the equity of the case demands: _Quah Poh Hoe Peter v Probo Pacific Leasing Pte Ltd_ [1992] 3 SLR(R) 400 at [22], citing _Amalgamated Investment & Property Co Ltd (in liquidation) v Texas Commerce International Bank Ltd_ [1982] QB 84 at 122.
+If an estoppel by convention is established, the courts will grant such remedy as the equity of the case demands: _Quah Poh Hoe Peter v Probo Pacific Leasing Pte Ltd_ <span class="citation">[1992] 3 SLR(R) 400</span> at [22], citing _Amalgamated Investment & Property Co Ltd (in liquidation) v Texas Commerce International Bank Ltd_ [1982] QB 84 at 122.

 100    The defendant has failed to establish that an estoppel by convention has arisen which